January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 5. Notion’s Ambassador Program with Community Incentives

-Notion built an ambassador program that rewards status, access, and platform benefits instead of cash.
-Ambassadors create templates and tutorials that become top‑of‑funnel discovery tools.
+Notion rewards ambassadors with status, access, and platform benefits rather than cash.
+Ambassadors create templates and tutorials that drive discovery and lower activation friction.

 Laptop on a white desk with floating screens, silhouetted people, and a colorful watercolor splash.